天美影院

 U.S. News & World Report has consistently recognized Stevenson as a “Best Value School” – and for good reason.

-College-bound students and families often look a large, public universities as the affordable choice, but this isn’t always true.
-Stevenson’s price is competitive with most large public universities, and 99% of our students receive scholarships and/or financial aid.
-So, you don’t have to compromise.
+College-bound students and families often look a large, public universities as the affordable choice, but this isn鈥檛 always true.
+Stevenson鈥檚 price is competitive with most large public universities, and 99% of our students receive scholarships and/or financial aid.
+So, you don鈥檛 have to compromise.

-The published cost of a Stevenson education (tuition, fees, room, and board) is $55,896, but our generous financial aid packages, including merit scholarships and need-based aid, make the cost and value of a personalized college education affordable and accessible to you.
+The published cost of a Stevenson education (tuition, fees, room, and board) for the 2025-2026 academic year is $56,886, but our generous financial aid packages, including merit scholarships and need-based aid, make the cost and value of a personalized college education affordable and accessible to you.

-Affordability isn’t our only advantage.
-Our mentoring, supportive campus community, career focus, and exceptional experiences in and out of the classroom are all part of the “Best Value” that we bring to your education.
+Affordability isn鈥檛 our only advantage.
+Our mentoring, supportive campus community, career focus, and exceptional experiences in and out of the classroom are all part of the 鈥淏est Value鈥 that we bring to your education.

 Our average annual cost after financial aid*